Reaching for More with

 For well over 400 months now, I've read an average of at least a book or two per day.
 I did not read thousands and thousands of books; I read a book or two per day for thousands of days.
 Do you understand the difference?
 You have that same magic inside of you, provided you're focusing on something that you are passionate about, something that makes you either whoop, holler, or just feel good all over.

 All human excellence devolves down to passion.

 One of my passions has been books.
 What are some of YOUR passions?
 Whoops; let's start with just one or two.
 NAME YOUR PASSIONS!!
 OUT LOUD!!
-Let's get the ball rolling today, because your life is not improving by watching someone else earn fifty thousand dollars per day to throw a ball here and there; your personal pleasure does not expand while you watch a moderately amusing human earn a hundred thousand dollars per episode on TV.
+Let's get the ball rolling today, because neither the quantity nor the quantity of your life is improving by watching someone else earn fifty thousand dollars per day to throw a ball here and there; your personal pleasure does not expand while you watch a moderately amusing human earn a hundred thousand dollars per episode on TV.
 It is at the moment that you reach, that you reach inside for your passion, that we can quickly get you moving towards what is to you personally... ... the happiest states of life.

 A passion pursued on a daily basis is a series of events in your life that will shape who you are, where you end up, and just how fulfilled you will believe yourself to be.